-We caught up with Duncan Heath, who recently returned as Partner Manager.
-We asked Duncan about his return to Fresh Egg, his thoughts on his new role and (most importantly) his favourite way to eat an egg.
+We caught up with Tim Richards, who joined our Conversion Services team in the full-time role of Conversion Services Director.
+We asked Tim about his career to date, his thoughts on the world of conversion and (most importantly) Tim’s favourite way to eat an egg.

 You can only use one tool to do your job, what is it and why?